PixelSergey/CyberSecurityBase_Project1/README.md

 `"SELECT * FROM vulns_note WHERE owner_id = {} AND text LIKE '%{}%'".format(request.user.id, text)`.
 Since the raw text is subsituted into this query, an attacker can terminate it using a `'` and write their own query afterwards.
-For example, submitting `' OR '%'='` into the `Remove a secret` box will remove _all_ secrets from _all_ users, which is a huge security oversight.
+For example, submitting `' OR '%'='` into the `Remove a secret` box will remove _all_ secrets from _all_ users, which would be a huge security oversight in a real application.

 Fixing this is easy: Django provides the model system which includes protections against injection attacks.
 It does so by escaping "dangerous" character sequences and including other checks on untrusted